XiaoLinGuan/CSCI-39579/P3/README.md

 	* StateSenatorial District - It will show the percentage of each state senatorial district

 ### 5 Different widgets
-By scrolling up, user will be able to see the five small widgets at the bottom of the chart which contains a summary from the dataset.
+By scrolling up, user will be able to see the five small widgets at the bottom of the dashboard which contains a summary from the dataset.

 ### Dataset
 All the way at the bottom of the widgets are two radio buttons allowing the user to choose to view the dataset or hide the dataset.